-EMC, Hitachi, HPThe EMC Storage systems supported by Precise for SQL Server include Symmetrix® units andStorage systems, and Storage for Windows systems:CLARiiON® units.
-In addition, Precise for SQL Server supports HP storage systems, Hitachi storage systems, and Storage for Windows.
-For those storage systems, I/O wait mapping extends into the storage units, which means that you can see how the disks in these storage units are actually allocated and used.
+EMC, Hitachi, HPThe EMC Storage systems supported by Precise for SQL Server include Symmetrix® units andStorage systems, andCLARiiON® units.
+In addition, Precise for SQL Server supports HP storage systems, Hitachi storage systems; units, which means that you can see how the disks in these storage units are actually allocated and used.